emanueltameklo31/Windows-Server-Domain-Architecture-Lab/README.md

 3. After install: click the flag notification → **Promote this server to a domain controller**
 4. Choose **Add a new forest**
 5. Domain name (example): `mydomain.com`
-6. Set the DSRM password → Install → Reboot
+6. Set the Directory Services Restore Mode password → Install → Reboot

 ---

-## 6) Create an admin OU + a “Domain Admin” user (good practice)
+## 6) Create an admin Organizational Unit + a “Domain Admin” user (good practice)

+⭐Goal: Enforce role separation and least-privilege principles for administrative access.

 1. Open **Active Directory Users and Computers (ADUC)**
 2. Create an Organizational Unit (OU) like: